You are currently viewing What is cohort analysis and how can it benefit your business?

 There are three common variants of cohort analysis:

-• Customer retention or churn which assesses the rate of attrition
+• Customer retention or churn, which assesses the rate of attrition

-• Revenue per month which shows spend per customer per month; especially critical for any company with a subscription or ‘land and expand’ strategy.
+• Revenue per month, which shows spend per customer per month; especially critical for any company with a subscription or ‘land and expand’ strategy.

-• Cumulative revenue which is used to determine the average time for a customer to become profitable.
+• Cumulative revenue, which is used to determine the average time for a customer to become profitable.

 To create a cohort analysis, customers are grouped by their date of acquisition.
 In most cases, it is best to group customers by month or quarter.
-Fast moving companies can analysis cohorts by day.
+Fast moving companies can analyse cohorts by day.

 Cohort Analysis